-Tom also takes us through a variety of important topics and challenges in the IoT industry – with ample takeaways for companies with IoT project plans and ecosystem players.
 To name a few: the challenges of operators to make money with cellular LPWAN technologies such as NB-IoT or LTE-M (types of wireless IoT communication technologies) the fact that most IoT solutions today are monolithic closed systems, how IoT platforms are necessary but require a lot of work and resources (and thus money), why getting started with IoT projects matters and the current lack of real triggers for companies to invest more in IoT projects and solutions.
 In other words: a bunch of insights.

 Many game-changing IoT players don’t exist yet

 The growing adoption of IoT and rise of IoT projects has gone hand in hand with a broadening landscape of businesses that are active in (a segment) of the market.

 Organizations selling databases of various IoT firms across different segments typically list way over 1,500 players and that is still far from a complete oversight.
 Add the companies who are active in the related area of Industry 4.0 – or Industrial IoT – and the picture becomes even more overwhelming.

 Yet, according to Tom Casaer of AllThingsTalk it’s far from over yet.
 In fact, he says that many of the game-changing IoT players don’t even exist today he says.